 - should review any health and social care provision and check its effectiveness towards achieving outcomes

-- should check if the aspirations have changed (consider them in the context of paid employment, independent living and community participation esp if year 9 upwards) (CoP 9.69)
+- should check if their aspirations have changed (consider them in the context of paid employment, independent living and community participation especially if year 9 upwards) (CoP 9.69)

 Practical tips for the meeting

 - Bring someone with you – As a parent carer, if you feel that you need support in the meeting to express yourself, make notes or challenge comments, then you can bring someone with you as well.
 This can be your partner or any other person who understands your child and what the meeting is for.